 Next, use a clean dry cloth and blot the area until the solution is absorbed.
 Repeat the treatment steps a couple of times with the cleaning solution until the stain is removed.

-If the stain is not budging at all, create a new cleaning solution of one tablespoon of ammonia and two cups warm water.
+If the stain is not budging at all, create a new cleaning solution of one tablespoon of ammonia and two cups of warm water.
 Follow the same sponging steps, using the ammonia solution.
 Again, always work from the outside edge of the stain toward the center.

 It is important to remove all of the solution from the carpet by rinsing because the soap can actually attract soil.
 Wet a clean white towel or paper towel with plain water and sponge to rinse away any soapy residue.
-Allow to air dry away from direct heat.
+Allow it to air dry away from direct heat.
 Vacuum the stained area to lift the carpet fibers.

 For pumpkin stains on most upholstery, follow the same cleaning method as for carpets but take extra care not to over-wet the fabric.
 If the upholstery fabric is silk or vintage, consult a professional cleaner to prevent damaging the fabric or if you need more stain removal tips.